Lifespan Respite TA and Resource Center

 Lifespan Respite 101 includes tools, presentations, and fact sheets that can help you better understand Lifespan Respite systems and services.
-Useful for states that are considering applying for a Federal Lifespan Respite Care Program grant, or for individuals or organizations that want to build or strengthen a coalition.
+Useful for states that are considering applying for a Federal Lifespan Respite Care Program grant, enhancing their current Lifespan Respite grant activities, or for individuals or organizations that want to build or strengthen a coalition.

 ARCH TARC Training and Technical Assistance Activities

 ARCH receives funding from the Administration for Community Living (ACL) to house the Lifespan Respite Technical Assistance and Resource Center (TARC).
 Through the TARC, ARCH provides training and technical assistance to the Lifespan Respite Network with a focus on performance measurement, sustainability, best practices, and research.